-More than peculiar, the Gospel is really quite odd, strange, unconventional, and even in some senses queer.
-To me, all of that describes well the transformative potential of the Christian gospel.
-Christianity should seem at least a bit strange in the modern world, look a little odd, and shape unconventional communities of faith, hope, and love who change the world.
-Or as an old biblical translation of 1 Peter 2:9 would have it, Christians are a “peculiar” people.
+The peculiar character of the Christian Gospel should seem at least a bit strange in the modern world, and shape unconventional communities of faith, hope, and transformative love.
+Or as the King James version of the Bible would have it in 1 Peter 2:9, Christians are a “peculiar” people.

-Rowan Williams, the current Archbishop of Canterbury, once wrote that the whole story of Christian faith tell us but one thing: That God desires us.
-I find that amazingly transformative and good news.
+Rowan Williams, a former Archbishop of Canterbury, once wrote that the whole story of Christian faith tell us one thing: God desires us.
 Williams went further and suggested that this good news ought to shape churches as places where people find themselves desired and occasions for joy.
-I truly believe that if Christian communities took that call seriously, we would change the world.
+If we truly believed this, it would change us and the change the world.
 I have devoted my vocation (and this blog) to nurturing precisely that kind of transforming energy.

-For a bit more on why in the world (literally) Christian faith should be peculiar, you can read a bit more about that here.
-For many Christians, the first question is really about the Bible, which I think is a very odd, strange, and peculiar book indeed (and I mean that in a good way!).
-Read just a bit more about my take on the Bible here.
+For a bit more on why Christian faith qualifies as “peculiar,” you can read about that here.
+For many Christians, the first question is really about the Bible, which I think (thankfully!) is a very strange book indeed.
+You can read a bit more about my take on the Bible here.

 I earned a B.A. degree in Biblical and Theological Studies from Wheaton College (Illinois) in 1983, an M.Div. from Nashotah House Episcopal Seminary (with honors) in 1988, and the Ph.D. in philosophical theology from the Graduate Theological Union in 1998.
 My first book, Dancing with God: Anglican Christianity and the Practice of Hope, was published by Morehouse/Continuum in 2005.